 It is possible that an additional faculty position will need to be budgeted at each campus.
-In order to offer the Associated of Applied Science degree that builds on the CAS, a second faculty position is needed.
+In order to offer the Associated of Applied Science degree, a second faculty position is needed.
 Campuses that only have one faculty position have the following two options: